Geography & search intent

 Tobago

 Inter-island programmes need explicit planning: sailings or flights, overnight holds, spare equipment strategy, and sometimes different venue power profiles.
-Livestream services and hybrid events remain feasible but uplink and contingency conversations happen in discovery—not via a recycled template page.
+Livestream services and hybrid events remain feasible but uplink and contingency planning need early discovery and realistic rehearsal windows.

 Intent map: what to open